canonical/lxd/doc/security.md

 verifies the token, thus authenticating the request.
 The token is stored as cookie and is presented by the client at each request to LXD.

-## Managing trusted clients
+## Managing trusted TLS clients
-The list of certificates trusted by a LXD server can be obtained with `lxc config trust list`.
+The list of TLS certificates trusted by a LXD server can be obtained with `lxc config trust list`.

 Clients can manually be added using `lxc config trust add <file>`, removing the need for a shared trust password by letting an existing